 - Lightweight and user-friendly: The Edge extension is designed to be unobtrusive, so you can browse while Browsec runs in the background.

 What this means for you: Browsec on Edge is a convenient, browser-focused privacy tool.
 It’s great for everyday browsing on public networks, travel, or if you want to temporarily access content only available in another country.
 If your goals include complete device-wide protection, look at broader solutions or run Browsec alongside a standalone VPN app.
-My ip address and nordvpn everything you need to know for privacy, security, streaming, and practical setup
+Best vpns for russia reddits top picks what actually works in 2026

 How to install Browsec on Microsoft Edge: a step-by-step guide